osirixgrpc/pyosirix_example_project/docs/github.md

 __The breakdown__

-A YAML file is effectively just a bunch of (potentially nested) `key: value` pairs.
+A YAML file is effectively a set of (potentially nested) `key: value` pairs, much like a dictionary in Python.
 The three top-level key-value pairs that _must_ be included in your workflow file are:

  - `name`: A string that will represent the name of your action.
 This is how you will identify the action within the GitHub interface so call it something sensible.